 I decided to stay.
 I saw this as a sacrifice at first – after all, I was prioritizing collective success over my own interests.
 However, the longer I stayed, the more I realized something critical; even though it’s important to follow what my heart desires, sometimes, responsibilities and commitments must come first.
 We needed to consistently perform strongly and positively as a team; it’s not just about earning individual achievements, but it’s also about making a good name for our school.
 Swimming became bigger than me as an individual, and I had a responsibility to fulfill as a daughter, a student, an athlete, and a team member.
 It was crucial for them to know that they could depend on me to deliver the best for the team, and I was determined to thrive for them.

 “Girls in the mixed relay category ages thirteen to fourteen should go to the designated waiting area now.
 You guys ready?” my coach asked, snapping me back to reality.
 I looked at my fellow teammates and smiled, “Ready as I’ll ever be.”

+Hey!
+I think you made a good skeleton and stuck to it well.
+It’s well fleshed out, but I think there could be more emphasis on how you decided to stay with the team.
+Not in terms of what happened or a particular scene-but more about the mindset and how you benefited from staying with the team.
+To be honest, the second last paragraph was a bit 50-50 for me.
+I can tell you wanted to stay genuinely for the team, but it also almost feels like you’re still craving to chase a new passion.
+Certainly, this could be the case, but I’m just informing you that the tone at the end feels a bit forced.
+If you read it and you feel it’s okay, then it’s definitely not a red flag or anything.

+Keep going!
+You can do it.